Skip to main content

 [ 6141.877937] sdd: sdd1

-2. We enter the directory where we downloaded PBS
+2. Navigate to the directory where you downloaded PBS

-3. We copy the file to the device we identified earlier
+3. Copy the file to the device we identified earlier

 sudo sync